saltnpixels/crucial.css/README.md

 # Crucial.css

-Crucial CSS sets up your CSS with the what you need to start styling and nothing more.
+Crucial CSS sets up your CSS with what you need to start styling and nothing more.
 Crucial has all the stuff found in [modern normalize](https://github.com/sindresorhus/modern-normalize) to normalize the differences between browsers.
 It takes things a bit further for you though by implementing a few things that will save you lots of hours of tinkering.
 Simple things you probably do everytime you make a site, either by yourself or through a framework.
 From resetting differences between browsers, to fixing the box-sizing, to setting images to be responsive, to font-sizes and more.
 This saves you time and removes a lot of confusion and pain points.

 ## Why Crucial?